vgari001/template-lab-01-intro-to-sct/README.md

 ### Git Config

-Git is a local program for performing version control which is usually paired with a remote git server for saving code off site.
+Git is a local program for performing version control which is usually paired with a remote Git server for saving code off site.
 GitHub is a web-based Git repository which your local Git program is capable of interfacing with.
 Git and GitHub are therefore two seperate systems and Git needs to be configured correctly in order for your code changes to be tracked and attributed correctly on GitHub.
 You should run the following commands on any new system you are committing from before you start working (these can be run from any directory and only have to be run once per system):

 ```sh
 git config --global user.name "<github-username>"